-How to get the Redux State from a production build via the browser's console
+How to get the Redux State in production via the browser's console

 TL;DR